isomerpages/nlb-reference/_business-management/business-resource-guide.md

 This ebook offers useful tips and strategies which businesses, particularly small or new businesses, can adopt to attract and engage customers and gain a competitive advantage against their competitors.

-* Smith, S. & Milligan, A. (2015).
-[On purpose: Delivering a branded customer experience people love](https://singapore.libraryreserve.com/10/50/en/ContentDetails.htm?id=3C16BBA1-7C02-4334-8D3C-BFB2A3BCA474).
+* Smith, S. &amp; Milligan, A. (2015).
+[On purpose: Delivering a branded customer experience people love](https://nlb.overdrive.com/media/3C16BBA1-7C02-4334-8D3C-BFB2A3BCA474).
 London: Kogan Page.
 Retrieved from OverDrive.

 This ebook details how businesses can deliver a branded customer experience by providing tools which can be used by companies to create and deliver distinctive customer experiences via various channels.